The Five Love Languages

-What to avoid: Making the requests of others a higher priority, lacking follow-through on tasks, or assuming they don’t mind doing certain things and don’t need help.
+What to avoid: Avoid making the requests of other people a higher priority than them, a lack of follow-through on tasks, or assuming they don’t mind doing certain things and don’t need help.
 DO NOT overcompensate or do too much.
 DO NOT belittle them if they cannot do something as good as you or because they do not do it the “way you expect it to be done.”

 Practical ways to show your partner: Do chores together or help with chores you don’t normally do (iron their clothes for the next day or pack their lunch).
 Make them breakfast in bed or if you don’t know how to cook, learn at least one dish to give them a break from cooking.
 Go out of your way to help make their daily workload easier.
 If you don’t normally handle the finances, pay a bill or two once in a while or consider alternating every other paycheck.

-Practical ways to show your children: Not only can this love language show your child that you love and care for them, this will also empower them to be independent and learn new skills.
+Practical ways to show your children: Not only can this love language show your child that you love and care for them, but this will also empower them to be independent and learn new skills.
 Always include your children (once they are old enough) in doing chores including cooking, cleaning, laundry and washing the car (keep it fun by listening to music or having a fun conversation at the same time).
 Every so often do one of their chores for them.
 If they ask you kindly do something for them, gladly do it with love (just don’t let them boss you around or let it get out of hand…some kids will try to push it).
 My son actually enjoys tidying up his toys if I make it like a game of musical chairs (play music while he picks up his toys, then randomly stop the music and he has to freeze).
 Before trying this method, he absolutely despised cleaning up his messes.

 Kids Need Love Too

 While this may seem obvious, not all parents love the same way or just didn’t have the same examples of how to show love growing up.
-There are so many practical and not so practical ways to express your love language and show people you love them using their love language.
-There are several books available to help you and your family speak each others love language.
+There are so many practical and not so practical ways to express your love language and show people you love them by using their love language.
+There are several books available to help you and your family speak each other’s love language.
 I have provided links to them below.
 Showing them the proper love now could mean the world for their future and help them to create loving relationships.

 For more about the The Five Love Languages, watch the interview below with Dr. Gary Chapman and Oprah.